JosephStocks/roberthalf-scraper/README.md

 ## Description

 This Python script scrapes job listings from Robert Half's website.
 It automates the login process using Playwright, maintains session persistence, and then directly calls the internal job search API (`/bin/jobSearchServlet`) to retrieve job postings based on configured filters (like state and posting period).
 The script fetches both state-specific and remote US jobs, combining them into a single result set.
-The results are saved to a JSON file and notifications are sent via Pushover.
+The results are saved to a JSON file, an HTML report is generated and pushed to Git, and notifications are sent via Pushover.
 All timestamps in the HTML report are displayed in Central Time (CST/CDT).

 ## Features

 *   **Automated Login:** Uses Playwright to handle the Robert Half login process.
 *   **Session Persistence:** Saves and reloads login session data (cookies and user agent) to minimize repeated logins.
 Session validity is checked and refreshed if expired or invalid.
 *   **Direct API Interaction:** Fetches job data efficiently by calling the internal API endpoint directly after authentication.
 *   **Smart Job Filtering:**
     *   Filters for jobs in the specified state (`FILTER_STATE`)
     *   Includes all US-based remote jobs regardless of state
     *   Combines and deduplicates results
     *   Sorts jobs by posted date (most recent first)
 *   **Timezone Handling:** All timestamps in the HTML report are converted to Central Time (CST/CDT)
 *   **Push Notifications:** Sends detailed job notifications via Pushover, including:
     *   Separate counts for state-specific and remote jobs
     *   Location details (Remote or City, State)
     *   Salary information when available
+    *   A link to the generated HTML report (hosted via GitHub Pages)
 *   **Configurable Filtering:** Allows filtering jobs by State (`FILTER_STATE`) and Job Posting Period (`JOB_POST_PERIOD`) via environment variables.
-*   **Pagination Handling:** Automatically iterates through all pages of job results from the API.
+*   **Pagination Handling:** Automatically iterates through all pages of job results from the API for both local and remote jobs.
 *   **Proxy Support:** Configurable support for using HTTP proxies (including authentication).
 *   **User Agent Rotation:** Option to rotate user agents for requests.
 *   **Retry Logic:** Implements exponential backoff for failed API requests.
 *   **Human-like Delays:** Incorporates random delays to mimic human browsing behavior.
-*   **Detailed Logging:** Logs activities and errors to both console and `scraper.log`.
+*   **Detailed Logging:** Logs activities and errors to both console and `logs/scraper.log`.
-*   **JSON Output:** Saves scraped and filtered job data to a timestamped JSON file.
+*   **JSON Output:** Saves scraped and filtered job data to a timestamped JSON file in the `output/` directory.
+*   **HTML Report Generation:** Creates a user-friendly HTML report (`docs/jobs.html`) displaying jobs sorted by date with details and expandable descriptions.
+*   **Automated Git Commit/Push:** Automatically adds, commits, and pushes the updated `docs/jobs.html` report to the Git repository (useful for hosting via GitHub Pages).

 ## Requirements